nubolab-ffwd/svelte-fluent/src/routes/docs/tutorial/+page.svelte.md

 <ExampleTranslationFiles />

-## Multiple languages and language selection
+## Multiple languages

-The previous examples only used a single language for simplicity.
-The next example shows how to extend this to multiple languages and selecting the translation based on your users' browser preferences.
+With the basics in place we can now extend this to multiple languages.
+This example shows selection of the desired language and provides a fallback to the auto-detected language from the browser.

 > This example will fail when used with server-side rendering (SSR) because during
 > SSR the component cannot use browser-only globals like `navigator.languages`.